 St Aethelheard, Louth

 St Aethelheard's Louth was founded as part of the Pilgrimage to Orthodoxy when a group of Anglicans led by a priest left the Church of England and began to meet for prayer.
 Originally it was to have been a Western Rite parish, but this had changed by the time Fr.
 Philip was ordained for them.
 He was succeeded by Fr.
 Michael (Harry) and on his retirement by Fr.
 Alban (Campbell), by Fr.
 Philip (again!) and later by Fr.
 George (Hackney).
-Currently Fr.
-Philip is the titular parish priest whilst we await a new priest.
+Fr Alban has now returned to serve this community as parish priest.
 The Temple, an old cemetery chapel, is exceedingly pretty, with icons written by resident iconographer Theckla Read and an iconostasis by Aidan Hart.
 Services are entirely in English though the congregation is made up of people of many different backgrounds.
 It has grown from tiny beginnings into a parish that is now full of possibilities and "raring to go", it has always been a congregation devoted to prayer and mission and evangelism.
-This parish has produced four priests (Frs Aethelwine, Michael, George, and Alban).

 St Aidan of Lindisfarne and St Maria of Paris, Grimsby